bshoshany/thread-pool/README.md

 A separate test program `BS_thread_pool_light_test.cpp` tests only the features of the lightweight `BS::thread_pool_light` class.
 In the spirit of minimalism, it does not generate a log file and does not do any benchmarks.

 To be perfectly clear, each header file is 100% stand-alone.
 If you wish to use the full package, you only need `BS_thread_pool.hpp`, and if you wish to use the light version, you only need `BS_thread_pool_light.hpp`.
 Only a single header file needs to be included in your project.
+However, if you wish to use both the light and non-light thread pool classes in the same project, you can include both header files.

+If needed, the current version of the light thread pool can be obtained using the macro `BS_THREAD_POOL_LIGHT_VERSION`.

 ## About the project